ot4i/amqp-client-connector/README.md

 # amqp-client-connector
-AMQP and IBM MQ Light connector and nodes for IBM Integration Bus
+AMQP and IBM MQ Light connector and nodes for IBM Integration Bus.

+NOTE: IBM Integration Bus v 10.0.0.1 plus  APAR IT09058 are required to use this connector.

 ## Install pre-built binaries
 To install connector on IIB Server..